kethort/io-over-tcp-modbus-arduino-mach4/README.md

 The sketch accesses the Arduino pins directly using port manipulation for faster signaling.

+The TestModbus.m4prof file is a Mach4 profile which includes the configuration and signal map for using the IO with the Modbus plugin.

 ### Output Pins
 {2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13,
  14, 15, 16, 17, 18, 19, 20, 21, 22, 23,